 >>Cafe St Gallen / Kuroyama Kosenkan

 In most recent history the famed hot springs Kuroyama Kosenkan that thrived in previous eras fell to ruin.
 As recently as 2014.
 Thankfully the beautiful building, was renovated last year and converted into a chic cafe.
-The menu is very mixed, soba, cheese curry, toast… we were after the ice-cream and shaved ice, but unfortunately the cafe is actually closed right now due to the coronavirus outbreak.
+The menu is very mixed, soba, cheese curry, toast… we were after the ice-cream and shaved ice, but unfortunately the cafe closed during the pandemic and is still closed in February 2024.
+Although, they say its only temporary, not permanent!?

 The cafe has both indoor and outdoor seating.
 Indoors is retro living room style.
 Meanwhile the outdoor seating is modern and chic, in a photogenic courtyard.
 The courtyard is located right beside the public car park.
 If you are visiting the restaurant it has a car park of its own across the road from it, beside the small but beautifully done garden with the love statue.